 Her interview and photos and that of another aunt is below in this article.

-Famous People who Died of TB
+Famous People who Died

 - D.H.
 Lawrence died in 1930 English writer